dsyer/sagan-wiki/Run-the-site-locally.md

 ./gradlew :sagan-site:bootRun
 ```

 2\.
-After a few seconds, you should see the following:
+After a few seconds, you should see:
 ```
 sagan.SiteMain  : Started SiteMain in 8.455 seconds
 ```